RocketChat/docs-old/installation/manual-installation/ubuntu/snaps/README.md

 If you have questions about snaps best place to ask them is at the [#ubuntu-snap](https://open.rocket.chat/channel/ubuntu-snap) channel.

-### When will my snap installation get the latest updates?
+### When will my snap installation get the latest release?

 Snaps are one of our biggest install base.
 They are also auto updating.
 As a result we like to spend more time testing before releasing.
 Updated Snaps are usually released around the 15th of the month - around 2 weeks after a new release.
 This gives us time to look for issues so you don't have to.